 - ATCase consists of separable catalytic and regulatory subunits.
-Regulatory property of ATCase is identified by treating with para-hydroxy mercury benzoate.
+The regulatory property of ATCase is identified by treating with para-hydroxy mercury benzoate.
 That specifically destruct the regulatory site without affecting the catalytic site.

-- The catalytic and regulatory subunits of ATCase are composed of discrete catalytic (C) and regulatory site (R).
+- The catalytic and regulatory subunits of ATCase are composed of discrete catalytic (C) and regulatory sites (R).
 C & R are interacted with the native enzyme to produce its allosteric behavior.
 In a native enzyme molecule, there are three “C-subunits” and two “R-subunits”.
 The three C-subunits are larger in size and are catalytically active, but no response to ATP and CTP.
 The smaller subunit R is catalytically inactive but can bind with CTP or ATP and it consists of two R-chains.